cs330-tutorapp/tutor-app/README.md

-# project5
+# project6

-Basic instructions go here.
+added profiles and reviews